pwestland/CSC120-FinalProject/cheatsheet.md

 Note:  It's a good idea to also make this list available inside the game, in response to a `HELP` command.

+The game takes place in a locked house.
+The player starts off in the living room, with the kitchen to the north and the attic upstairs.
+These three rooms are the only accessible rooms in the house.

 # SPOILER ALERT